By Amy Medling, founder of PCOS Diva (updated February 2021)

 Raw juice is a rich source of enzymes.
-Enzymes act as catalysts in hundreds of thousands of chemical reactions that take place throughout the body, enzymes are essential for digestion and absorption of food, for conversion of food into body tissue, and for the production of energy at the cellular level.
-Since the enzymes in your juice begin to break down immediately, it’s best to drink it within 20-30 minutes.
+Enzymes act as catalysts in hundreds of thousands of chemical reactions that take place throughout the body.
+They are essential for digestion and absorption of food, for conversion of food into body tissue, and for the production of energy at the cellular level.
+Since the enzymes in your juice begin to break down immediately, it’s best to drink it within 20-30 minutes of blending.

 Whenever my clients start juicing, they start feeling better, lighter, and they have more energy as time goes on.
 Their sleep improves and mood stabilizes.
 I have experienced these results too.
 I like to juice at 3PM before my kids get home for school.
 It gives me more energy than coffee ever will.
 So how do you get started?
 First things first – you’ll need to go shopping.

 Years ago I dipped my toe into the world of juicing with the Jack LaLanne JLPJB Power Juicer Juicing Machine.
 It is still running strong, although I don’t think it extracts as much juice as other higher end juicers may.